gimmie/gimmie-api/readme.md

 This project provide Gimmie API for Java application.
 It can be use on both Android and Normal Java project.

-To use it, build this project with gradle and copy all jar files to your project.
+To use this API, build this project with gradle and copy all jar files to your project or follow this [quickstart](https://github.com/gimmie/quickstart/blob/master/java.md).

 ## Upload artifacts instruction